FluegelsApps/iot-utilities/docs/main/ble_testing.md

 The test will enter this stage when the [running stage](#running-stage) finished.
 The test service is now offline but the results are still viewable.

 ### Failed-Stage

+The test will enter this stage when any exception occured.
+The test service is now offline but the results as well as the received data are visible.